clovervidia/nsotokengen/readme.md

 NSO app, but I didn't have any ideas on how to turn  that into a service that programs could use to generate tokens until I saw nxapi's implementation.

-If you're using splatnet2statink, with some minimal changes to `iksm.py`, you can use nsotokengen to generate f tokens as part of the authentication process if you want to generate your tokens locally.
-See the wiki for instructions on the specific changes to make.
+If you're using [splatnet2statink](https://github.com/frozenpandaman/splatnet2statink), with some minimal changes to `iksm.py`, you can use nsotokengen to generate f tokens as part of the authentication process if you want to generate your tokens locally.
+See [the wiki](https://github.com/clovervidia/nsotokengen/wiki/splatnet2statink) for instructions on the specific changes to make.
+The same goes for [s3s](https://github.com/frozenpandaman/s3s), but it's even easier because you just have to change a setting in the config file.
+Check [the wiki](https://github.com/clovervidia/nsotokengen/wiki/s3s) for more information.

 ## Setup